kevinmutwiri/soft-skills/week6/leadershipSkills.md

 - ____long range benefits__ rather than short-term profits.
 - What are the 9 key attributes of servant leaders? listening, self awareness, foresight, empathy, persuasion, stewardship, healing, conceptualization, community building
 - According to the Economist Intelligence Unit, what are the top 3 emergent leadership requirements? ability to motivate, ability to work well across cultures and geographical boundaries and ability to facilitate change

+## How Important are Leaders?

+Kevin Eikenberry from Bud to Boss has a great perspective on this question!
+Watch [his short video](https://www.youtube.com/watch?v=k-kFjqwZQ1U) to learn more.
+Make sure you can answer the following questions:

+- Why is the answer to the question “How Important Are Leaders?” paradoxical?
+Explain.
+- Name at least 2 problems that happen when leaders take themselves too seriously.
+- “At the end of the day” what is the role of the leader?
+- What can you do to increase your chances of success as a leader?

+## Leadership Types

+We have touched on 1 leadership type: servant leadership.
+But what are the other common leadership types that are worth contemplating?

+As you review this page’s content and watch [this video](https://www.youtube.com/watch?v=0fx7yy9-L7E), consider the following questions:

+- What kind of a leader am I?
+- What could I do to become a better leader?
+- What kind of leader do I want to become?

+Let’s look at 3 other types of leadership types:

+- **Democratic Leadership**: Also known as participative or facilitative leadership, this leadership style makes decisions based on every team member’s feedback and input.
+Although the leader would make the final call, every team member has an equal say in the team project’s direction.
+- **Autocratic Leadership**: This leadership style is the opposite of democratic leadership.
+In this leadership style, the leader is the sole decision maker and does not solicit input from any team member.
+- **Laissez-Faire Leadership**: This leadership style is also called “hands-off leadership”, and is considered the least “intrusive” type of leadership “Laissez-Faire” is the French word for “let them do”.
+In this style, leaders give almost all the authority to their team members and don’t interfere unless the situation calls for it.